Virginity-Bot/virginity-bot/README.md

 ## Run your own Virginity Bot

 1. (Create a new Discord Application](https://discord.com/developers/applications/]
-2. Retrive your Bot Token from the bot tab
+2. Retrieve your Bot Token from the bot tab
 3. Make sure to set the [/.env](/.env) variables appropriately.
 4. Run npm start to start the bot